oyoclass/python3-doc/doc/extralibs/sqlalchemy.md

         Note
     </p>
     <p>
         The <code>'sqlite:///'</code> URI indicates that we're using a SQLite database in a relative path.
-For Python3 Editor, that means your project's file list.
+For Python3 IDE, that means your project's file list.
     </p>
     <p>
         When you try to open a database that doesn't exist, it will automatically be created and put into your file list.
 Since we used <code>'sqlite:///college.db'</code> in our code above, you can see that <b>college.db</b> was added in your project's file list to the left: